raymyers/ate-your-greens/README.md

 # Ate Your Greens

-Unofficial syntax for [EYG lang](https://github.com/CrowdHailer/eyg-lang) and verifier for the pure subset.
+Unofficial syntax for [EYG lang](https://github.com/CrowdHailer/eyg-lang) and (eventually) verifier for the pure subset.

 EYG = Eat Your Greens, a metaphor for choices with long-term benefit.
 It's a small language being created by Peter Saxton with interesting properties.

 AYG = *Ate* Your Greens.
 It's an exploration of what some of EYG's long-term benefits could be.
 The focus on pure code (no side-effects) gives us a useful subset to start with for prototyping compilation and Formal Verification.

+## Status

+* Define syntax and parser for EYG - DONE
+* Transform AST to IR - Soon
+* Enable verification on IR pure subset - Soon-ish

 ## Syntax